lawrence-254/AirBnB_clone_v2/web_flask/README.md

-0x02.
-AirBnB clone - MySQL
+0x04.
+AirBnB clone - Web framework
-Group project
 Python
-OOP
 Back-end
-SQL
-MySQL
-ORM
-SQLAlchemy
- By: Guillaume
+Webserver
+Flask
+ By: Guillaume, CTO at Holberton School
  Weight: 2
+ Project will start Oct 19, 2023 6:00 AM, must end by Oct 23, 2023 6:00 AM
+ Checker was released at Oct 20, 2023 6:00 AM
- Project to be done in teams of 2 people (your team: Lawrence Odhiambo, Amr Mostafa) Project over - took place from Sep 15, 2023 6:00 AM to Sep 21, 2023 6:00 AM An auto review will be launched at the deadline
+ Manual QA review must be done (request it when you are done with the project) An auto review will be launched at the deadline Concepts
-In a nutshell
-Auto QA review: 68.6/191 mandatory
-Altogether:  35.92%
-Mandatory: 35.92%
-Optional: no optional tasks
-Background Context
-Environment variables will be your best friend for this project!

-HBNB_ENV: running environment.
-Itfor thesoon!) productionmoment ( testcanor  devbe
-HBNB_MYSQL_USER: the username of your MySQL
-HBNB_MYSQL_PWD: the password of your MySQL
-HBNB_MYSQL_HOST: the hostname of your MySQL
-HBNB_MYSQL_DB: the database name of your MySQL
-HBNB_TYPE_STORAGE: the type of storage used.
-It can(using FileStorage) or db (using DBStorage) filebe Resources
+For this project, we expect you to look at this concept:

+AirBnB clone
+Resources
 Read or watch:

-cmd module
-packages concept page
-unittest module
-args/kwargs
-SQLAlchemy tutorial
-How To Create a New User and Grant Permissions in MySQL Python3 and environment variables
-SQLAlchemy
-MySQL 8.0 SQL Statement Syntax
+What is a Web Framework?
+A Minimal Application
+Routing (HTTP Methodsexcept
+Rendering Templates
+Synopsis
+Variables
+Comments
+Whitespace Control
+List of Control Structures (read up Callto
+Flask
+Jinja
+Recommended YouTube playlist to get you started

 Learning Objectives
 At the end of this project, you are expected to be able to explain to anyone, without the help of Google:

 General
-What is Unit testing and how to implement it in a large project What is *args and how to use it
-What is **kwargs and how to use it
+What is a Web Framework
-How to handle named arguments in a function
+How to build a web framework with Flask
-How to create a MySQL database
+How to define routes in Flask
+What is a route
-How to create a MySQL user and grant it privileges What ORM means
+How to handle variables in a route
+What is a template
-How to map a Python Class to a MySQL table
+How to create a HTML response in Flask by using a template How to create a dynamic template (loops, )conditions How to display in HTML data from a MySQL database
-How to handle 2 different storage engines with the same codebase How to use environment variables